Who could have predicted that Twillingate, this picturesque island of […]

 Polar bear exhibit in Durrell Museum

 The best known exhibit, is undoubtedly Titus the polar bear.
 This exhibit was added in 2000.
-Previously, the bear had found his way into the community as because of the danger posed to the community, the Department of Wildlife had dispose of the bear.
+Previously, the bear had found his way into the community and because of the danger posed to the community, the Department of Wildlife had to dispose of the bear.
 The bear was preserved and later donated to the museum.

 The view from the museum site alone, is worth the drive up and icebergs can be often be seen from here.